 What is Economics?

 Economics is the study of human energy - how we organize our efforts to get what we want.
 Market exchange plays a central role in this process, but processes of conflict and coordination that take place outside of markets are also important.
-Economics contains two broad sub-disciplines.
-Microeconomics analyzes the individual behavior of households, business firms, and governmental entities.
-Macroeconomics focuses upon aggregate economic performance of nations and their interdependencies in the global economy.
+Economics contains two broad sub-disciplines: microeconomics analyzes the individual behavior of households, business firms, and governmental entities; while macroeconomics focuses upon aggregate economic performance of nations and their interdependencies in the global economy.

 Should I Study Economics?